Optimized signal deduction procedure for the MIEZE spectroscopy technique: Estimation of the confidence interval

 For a low number ($< 30$) of events, the phase and contrast values have larger deviations from the true values as the result of insufficient statistics.
-As expected from equation\,\eqref{eq2}, both fitting methods show biased contrast estimates.
-For the contrast $C_0\,=\,0.85$ presented in Fig. \ref{pic:Simu_Results_Phase_Contrast_c0p85_60deg}, the expected deviations according to equation.\,\eqref{eq2} are $0.64\%\cdot C_0\,=\,0.0054$ for the 16 time bins (blue) and $10\%\cdot C_0\,=\,0.085 $ for 4 time bins (green).
-This allows for a comparison of the contrasts measured under different binning conditions.
-It also shows that the estimates inferred from the reconstruction method are unbiased.
+As expected from equation\,\eqref{eq2}, both fitting methods show biased (damped) contrast estimates.
+For the contrast $C_0\,=\,0.85$ presented in Fig. \ref{pic:Simu_Results_Phase_Contrast_c0p85_60deg} \pink{(d) and \ref{pic:Simu_Results_Phase_Contrast_c0p85_60deg} (e)}, the expected damping according to Eq.\,\eqref{eq2} is $0.64\%\cdot C_0\,=\,0.0054$ for the 16 time bins (blue) and $10\%\cdot C_0\,=\,0.085 $ for four time bins (green).
+This shows that the estimates inferred from the reconstruction method are unbiased.

-It should be emphasized that in a real measurement, the contrasts detected experimentally are normalized by a resolution function determined under the same conditions.
-Therefore, the errors occurring from unbiased estimators would cancel out if the same estimator is used for treating resolution and measurement data.
+To estimate the standard deviations of the phase and the contrast, the simulation was \pink{run} 500 times.

-To estimate the standard deviations of the phase and the contrast, the simulation was repeated 500 times in order to sample a large number of values from the random-number generator.
 From these data, the average phase ($\phi_\mathrm{avg}$) and contrast ($C_\mathrm{avg}$) as well as their corresponding standard deviations ($\sigma_\mathrm{\phi}$ and $\sigma_\mathrm{C}$) were calculated as a function of events $I$ (cf. Fig.\,\ref{pic:Simu_Results_Phase_Contrast_c0p85_60deg} (b), (c), (e) and (f)).
-Again, while the average phase is estimated correctly, the unbiased estimate for the contrast bears the expected deviations.
-Interestingly though, the estimated standard deviations $\sigma_\mathrm{\phi}$ and $\sigma_\mathrm{C}$ (for the reconstruction and fitting procedures) decrease with the same asymptotic behavior as the total number of events ($I\,=\,\sum_\mathrm{k}^{N}{I_k}$) increases (cf. Fig.\,\ref{pic:Simu_Results_Phase_Contrast_c0p85_60deg} (c) and (f)).
-This proves that the procedure used here is asymptotically consistent.
+While the average phase is estimated correctly, the unbiased estimate for the contrast bears the expected damping. \move{In agreement with the experimental behaviour,} the estimated standard deviations $\sigma_\mathrm{\phi}$ and $\sigma_\mathrm{C}$ (for the reconstruction and fitting procedures) decrease with the same asymptotic behavior as the total number of events ($I\,=\,\sum_\mathrm{k}^{N}{I_k}$) increases (cf. Fig.\,\ref{pic:Simu_Results_Phase_Contrast_c0p85_60deg} (c) and (f)).
+This proves that the applied estimator is consistent.